 Recently, we spoke with Hayley about the Wee Cook Kitchen’s turn to Carbonara App, and discussed why she is now celebrating some of the positive changes it has brought to her venue’s team.

-Interested in finding out about how a free reservation system can help restaurants, big and small?
+Interested in finding out about how a reservation system can help restaurants, big and small?
 Chat to our team to learn all about today’s digital solutions.

 The Wee Cook Kitchen has a reputation for paying lip service to Scottish cuisine.
 We are, of course, talking about a traditional favourite popular around Scotland’s east coast: the humble steak pie.